In Delhi, life beats on under toxic smog. But residents say this year is different.

 In Delhi, the smog season generally peaks from October to January, and many in the city of 33 million power through without so much as donning a mask.
 But in recent weeks, the smog has become hard to ignore.

-There is ten-year-old Bhavna Sharma, who instead of being in class was taken to an emergency room after she complained of a cough and chest pain.
-Shivam Singh Chohan would typically be picking up shifts in a bustling Delhi restaurant, but on a recent day he’s stuck in the courtyard of a crowded hospital, waiting for a ride home after tests related to sudden chest pain and breathlessness – things he never experienced before this year.
+There is 10-year-old Bhavna Sharma, who instead of being in class was taken to an emergency room after she complained of a cough and chest pain.
+Shivam Singh Chohan would typically be picking up shifts in a bustling Delhi restaurant, but on a recent day he’s stuck in the courtyard of a crowded hospital, waiting for a ride home after tests for similar symptoms – things he never experienced before this year.

 Dhruvil Gandhi, a postgraduate doctor at the National Institute of TB and Respiratory Diseases in Delhi, says with increased pollution levels – exacerbated by events like Diwali, a Hindu festival of lights when residents burst firecrackers despite a government ban – hospitals are seeing a surge in respiratory illness.